CS-1400/CS-1400/docs/project-repositories.md

 ---

 ## Overview
-All projects listed below were created by <a href='https://www.uvu.edu/directory/employee/?id=UDVkRFFPQi9OdE1FUXd3aFpWd3JoUT09'  target="_blank">Dr. Rudolph Rudolph</a> (Utah Valley University Professor, Department of Computer Science).
-The projects were then modified, uploaded, customized, and automated for GitHub implementation by <a href='https://www.uvu.edu/directory/employee/?id=b29WKzQrbHdFNVo3SXhHRWptWlZpQT09'  target="_blank">Bianca Ruiz</a> (Utah Valley University Adjunct Instructor, Department of Computer Science).

-## List of Project Respositories
+All projects listed below are included in this GitHub CS-1400 Package.

 1. <a href='https://cs-1400.github.io/Orientation-Assignment/'  target="_blank">GitHub Assignment Orientation</a>
     - Lints student program with flake8
     - Tests student output via pytest